 Burgos / León / Astorga

-After meeting in historic Burgos, head to the Castilian meseta (high plain) above the remote village of Hontanas.
-Here we begin to see the trail markers of El Camino (signs displaying stylized yellow scallop shells, the symbol of St. James, with star-rays pointing the way), and join other pilgrims to approach Hontanas on foot.
-After exploring León’s leafy squares and 12th century frescoes, we continue to the walled city of Astorga.
+Meet in historic Burgos, then head to the Castilian meseta (high plain) and hike to the remote village of Hontanas.
+We explore León’s leafy squares and 12th century frescoes before continuing to the walled city of Astorga.

 Cruz de Hiero / O’Cebreiro / Portomarin

-Entering rural Galicia, our trail leads through woods to emerge on a dramatic moor of heather and scotch broom, typical of this wild landscape.
-We’ll hike past ancient thatch-roofed houses, thriving farmsteads, and tiny abandoned villages to Cruz de Hiero, a towering iron cross where for a thousand years pilgrims have carried a single stone from their homeland to make a wish (don’t forget to bring yours!).
-In the ethereal mountaintop village of O’Cebreiro, we visit a tiny church whose chalice is linked in legend with the Holy Grail, then hike along the green, gently rolling countryside to the whitewashed village of Portomarin.
+Entering rural Galicia, hike past thriving farmsteads and tiny abandoned villages to Cruz de Hiero, a towering iron cross where for a thousand years pilgrims have carried a single stone from their homeland to make a wish (don’t forget to bring yours!).
+In the mountaintop village of O’Cebreiro, visit a tiny church whose chalice is linked in legend with the Holy Grail, then hike to the whitewashed village of Portomarin.

 La Coruña / Santiago de Compostela / Finisterre

-Hike backroads that pass through hamlets and farms flanked by ancient grain silos to arrive in Santiago, a medieval city of golden granite, where you’ll join the spectacle of the Pilgrim’s Mass in the extraordinary twin-towered cathedral containing the remains of St. James.
-The next day, we complete the pilgrimage with a hike to Finisterre—the “End of the Earth”—walking the last part of the Santiago pilgrim trail barefoot along the beach, as tradition dictates.
-Depart on Day 9 via Santiago de Compostela.
+Following trails through hamlets and farms flanked by ancient grain silos, arrive in Santiago, where you’ll join the spectacle of the Pilgrim’s Mass in the twin-towered cathedral that reputedly contains the remains of St. James.
+We complete our pilgrimage with a hike to Finisterre—the “End of the Earth,” walking the last part of the trail barefoot along the beach, as tradition dictates.
+Depart on Day 9.